cedouiri/printf/README.md

 ## _putchar
 * this function prints an individual character (similar to standard library putchar)
 ## printf
-* The core function where the buffer is defined and freed.
+* The is core function where the buffer is defined and freed.
 All other functions are called from here

 ## holberton.h
 * Header file that contains prototypes for all the functions and a struct holding a function and a character